-While many oils in the citrus family have an affinity for detoxifying and decongesting lymph, grapefruit is especially cleansing, which is why it's often included in many cellulite creams and body scrubs, grapefruit's uplifting and citrusy aroma seems to inspire movement in the body as it does in the mind.
+While many oils in the citrus family have a talent for detoxifying and decongesting lymph, grapefruit is especially cleansing, which is why it's often included in many cellulite creams and body scrubs.
 Grapefruit is a proven antibacterial and has been shown to clinically reduce lymphedema when coupled with gentle massage and lymph-stimulating exercises.

-How-To: For an at-home remedy, make lemon body scrub.
+For an at-home remedy, make lemon body scrub.
 Add 10 drops of lemon with a tablespoon of jojoba oil into an ounce of Himalayan salt.
-Use all over in the shower giving particular attention to swollen areas.
+Use all over in the shower, giving particular attention to swollen areas.

-In my opinion, guaiacwood is one of the most underrated essential oils because it's very economical as it has a long shelf-life (up to eight years) and is a go-to for treating gout, edema, and fluid retention.
+Guaiacwood is one of the most underrated essential oils—it's very economical as it has a long shelf-life (up to eight years) and is a go-to for treating fluid retention.
 It's also a robust anti-inflammatory thanks to its high guaiazulene chemical composition.

 4. Bay Laurel

 Popular in ancient Rome, bay laurel was a symbol of wisdom and peace.
 It has a fruity and camphorous scent that is known for moving stuck energy as well as supporting lymphatic drainage and immunity.
 It's a known antioxidant and antibacterial that's historically been used to treat infections.
-Industry leader, Dr. Kurt Schnaubelt, says one gentle use of it on swollen lymph nodes will produce nearly immediate relief.
 Though it is generally considered safe, do not use while pregnant as there isn't enough research to conclude whether it's safe for use.

 Like guaiacwood, mastic is incredibly underestimated.
 Traditionally used as a lymphatic and circulatory decongestant, mastic is renowned for reducing edema and treating spider and varicose veins.
 Due to high monoterpene chemical composition, it's known for being an impressive analgesic and anti-inflammatory.
-Interestingly, mastic has been clinically shown to inhibit cancer cell growth.
-Do note that these findings are preliminary and in need of replication—much more research needs to be done.
-Mastic also has an affinity for the respiratory system possessing antimicrobial properties that tackle any respiratory issue.
+Mastic also has an affinity for the respiratory system, possessing antimicrobial properties that tackle any respiratory issue.